 We all carry worries and anxieties about future events that could go wrong in our lives.
 When you really unpack what exactly is this worry or stress your mind is producing, you find a simple truth.

-Stress or worry is in essence, a story we tell ourselves with a bad ending.
+Stress or worry is in essence, a story we tell ourselves with a bad ending [highlight to tweet].
 It’s an imagined outcome that has never happened yet and may never will.
 These negative stories tend to pop up deep in the night when your storytelling mind is wandering with a wide range of dramatic narratives, chasing away your sleep.

 Then you wake up in the morning, upbeat for a new day – and those wild stories are replaced with hopeful thoughts (translation: the same horror stories from last night where you just edited the ending to a more positive resolution) – and go happily with your day.